Module Structure¶

 The App Platform separates APIs from implementations by splitting the code in separate Gradle modules.
 The same recommendation applies not only to other core libraries but also feature code due to the many benefits such as smaller dependency graphs, lower coupling and a simple mechanism to replace dependencies with fakes.

-Imagine having two implementations of the shared interface LocationProvider
+Imagine having two implementations of the shared interface LocationProvider for two applications

 Delivery App and Navigation App: